-To apply for the scholarships, follow the steps below.
-Note that the research proposal is used to test your technical writing and literature review skills, and the topic may still be adjusted once you are made an offer.
+To apply for any of the above PhD studentships, follow the steps below.
+Note that the research proposal is used to test your technical writing and literature review skills, and the topic may still be adjusted in the application process and refined during your PhD study.

 - Read the general instructions for PhD applications.

-- Study research profiles of all eligible Core Members listed above to identify one or several supervisors you want to work with.
+- Study research profiles of all eligible supervisors listed above to identify one or several supervisors you want to work with.

-- Approach potential supervisors to discuss your research topics to identity the supervisory team you want to work with and to get advice on how to prepare a research proposal (which will be required as part of your application material).
+- Approach potential supervisors to discuss your research topics to identity the principal supervisor(s) you want to work with and to get advice on how to prepare a research proposal (required as part of your application material, see below).